Smartwatches & Driving: A Bad Mix?

 Proven Results from The Edwards Law Firm

-Having won over $100 MILLION in successful verdicts and settlements for our clients, the lawyers at The Edwards Law Firm have the determination and desire to fight for your MAXIMUM compensation in a court of law.
+Having won over $100 MILLION in successful verdicts and settlements for our clients, the accomplished personal injury attorneys at The Edwards Law Firm have the determination and desire to fight for your MAXIMUM compensation in a court of law.

 With decades of combined legal experience we are proud to work on a contingency fee basis, meaning we don't get paid unless you win.